Puget Sound Salmon Forecasts 2023

 2023_all_fall-chinook_forecast-map

-Outside of the Elwha forecast being negative we have largely positive forecast of Puget Sound Chinook for the Puget Sound.
+Outside of the Elwha forecast being negative, we have a largely positive forecast of Puget Sound Chinook for the Puget Sound.

 Brightest spot for the Chinook forecast in 2023